Skelmis/Hermes/notes.md

 Add more tables for status stuff as well such as counters per vuln status n stuff

+Add multi select for filtering by vuln states / exploitability

 ### Vulnerability overview
 Edit state
 edit Exploitability